fractal-solutions/qflow/README.md

 These examples are a great resource for understanding how to leverage `qflow` to its full potential.

+For a detailed list of all tools available to the `AgentNode` and their parameters, see the [Available Tools for Agents](#available-tools-for-agents) section.

 ## Basic Usage & Examples

 ### 1. Simple Node